KEBABSELLER6/kebacoin-casino/README.md

 }
 ```

-'POST /slotmachine/machine/{machineId}'
+'POST /kebacoinCasino.slotmachine/machine/{machineId}'

 Reserves the machine for the player sent in the body, sends back the current machine with the player.

 **Arguments**

--`"machineId"` the machineId from the get request
+-`"machineId"` the machineId from the get requestRoulette

 **Body**